 I noticed during the month of November my face was breaking out a lot and I had dark spots in places where acne once took residence.
 Then I noticed there were not as many water bottles in my recycle bin.
 (Go green fact about me: I try to refill a water bottle a few times before I throw it out.)
 I already am not a soda drinker, but I do enjoy an alcoholic beverage every once in a while.
 Depending on the drink of the night, high sugar intake is a strong possibility.
 Along with that, I like to eat cereal and I love Oreo cookies.
 While I am not necessarily cutting back on my cereal or cookie intake, I did increase the amount of water I’ve been drinking.
 Couple that with the usage of the products mentioned above and my face has seen a total transformation!

 Peep this information from Sister’s Keeper about black soap!

 This amazing organic raw soap is friendly to your skin, friendly to the environment, and friendly to the people of the world.
 This soap is hand pressed by an African Co- Op of women in a small village in Ghana.
 It is all natural with no harmful chemicals, pore clogging preservatives, or artificial fragrances.
 Our 4oz bars are used to shampoo hair as well as cleanse our skin.
 African Black Soap works excellent for eczema, acne, dry skin, psoriasis and blemishes.
+Although, if you have severe eczema, you’ll probably want to use something like tremotyx eczema cream to treat it.
 African black soap can be used on your face, body and hair.
 This soap easily doubles as a makeup remover.
 One 4 ounce bar of black soap can last for several weeks at a time.